stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```

-<ins>Testing:</ins>
+#### Testing

-It is simple to test a resilient function as it is just a matter of creating an instance of the type containing the resilient function and invoking the method in question.
+It is simple to test a resilient function as:
+* it is just a matter of creating an instance of the type containing the resilient function
+* and invoking the method in question.

+Verifying that the order processing fails:
+* when retried
-Verifying that the order processing fails on a retry if a request in a previous invocation has been sent to the logistics service but no reply received yet can be accomplished as follows:
+* and a request in a previous invocation has been sent to the logistics service
+* but no reply was received

+Can be accomplished as follows:

 ```csharp
 [TestMethod]